 How Much Does a Web Developer Make?

 Web developers earn an impressive salary.
 The national average lies between $65,000 and $75,000 annually.
-Entry level web developers generally earn over $50,000 and report high job satisfaction.
+An entry level web developer position generally earn over $50,000 and report high job satisfaction.
 There’s no way to know exactly how much to expect because web developer salaries vary widely between companies and locations.
-Web developers in San Francisco report an average of $100,000 per year, while the same professionals in Atlanta earn $75,000.
+Web developers in San Francisco report an average of $100,000 per year.
+The same professionals in Atlanta earn $75,000.
 Cost of living aside, it’s clear how much of a difference location makes.

 Additionally, web developer salary depends on experience.
 Senior web developers (individuals with education and/or years of experience) earn over $90,000 on average.
 Remember, salary doesn’t include stock options and other perks offered by some tech companies, so keep that in mind when searching for a job.
 Some web developers choose not to work in an office as many freelance opportunities exist for skilled professionals.
 These jobs pay thousands for a few hours of work; web developers can earn a great living as a digital nomad.

 What Coding Languages do Web Developers Need to Know?

-Web developers need to understanding several coding languages.
-All of these coding languages are vital to website building.
+Web developers need to understanding several coding and programming languages.
+All of these coding languages are vital to designing and developing a website.
 In most cases, web developers must prove their coding proficiency before hiring.
 The following coding languages represent the most basic requirements for web developers: